 One thing to note is that the majority of Airalo eSIMs (and most travel eSIMs) do not offer any voice minutes.
 They only offer data.
 We normally don’t mind this as we normally communicate with WhatsApp when traveling.
 If we really need to make a call, we use Skype over data.

 Some of the Airalo eSIMs do offer voices and calls as well as data.
-A small number of local SIMs as well as the Discover+ version of the Global eSIM offer voice.
+A small number of local SIMs, such as the US and UK eSIMs, as well as the Discover+ version of the Global eSIM offer a version with voice minutes.

 So if an eSIM for travel with voice and minutes is important to you that is an option to consider.